brk/bnfx/README.md

 since it is anticipated that external tools will be doing the checking.
 As is, bnfx is not meant to be a standalone one-stop-shop sort of tool.

+The code uses syntax that requires Python 3.12+.
+If you have an older version of Python, I recommend using [uv](https://docs.astral.sh/uv/).
+If you have a new enough Python, you should be able to replace `uv run` with `python3` in the examples below.

 ## Usage